kennyddeng/SYSC3010A-L1W-G11-Project/README.md

 ### Sound Sensor Installation
 Raspberry Pi 2 is connected to the Sound Sensor.
 To install the Sound Sensor perform the following:
 1. Turn off and disconnect the Raspberry Pi from the power supply.
 2. Plug Male end of Male-Female Jumper Wires to Sound Sensor Pinout.
 1x for OUT/D.OUT, 1x for 5V, 1x for GND.
-Refer to Figure 1 for pin labels.
-NOTE: In Figure 1, OUT/A.OUT is not required (it is an additional microphone feature built into this make and model sound sensor, for this tutorial it is not required to be used).
 3. Plug Female end of Male-Female Jumper Wires to Raspberry Pi 4 Header Pins.
-Refer to Figure 1 for pin labels.
 Plug OUT/D.OUT wire into GPIO2 (PIN 3), Plug 5V into 5V (PIN 4), Plug GND into GROUND (PIN 6).
 NOTE: For more advanced users, you may be able to use different GPIO pins other then the ones listed in this tutorial.
-Please refer to Further Relevant Readings: Raspberry Pi GPIO Pins for reference.

 ## Cloud Setup Instructions
 The following instructions detail how to configure the cloud infrastructure needed for this project.
 Refer to the deployment diagram above for the software deployment.